FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

    * - TIMTEP
      - r
      - **0 - 100**
-     - Output interval (hrs) that the flow depth, resolved velocity, x-velocity, y-velocity and water surface elevation datasets are reported to the
+     - Output interval (hrs) that the flow depth, resolved velocity, x-velocity, y-velocity and

-       TIMDEP.OUT file for a post-simulation flood animation.
+       water surface elevation datasets are reported to the TIMDEP.OUT file for a post-simulation

-       TIMTEP should be a multiple of TOUT.
+       flood animation.

-       The switch ITIMTEP is required.
+       TIMTEP should be a multiple of TOUT.The switch ITIMTEP is required.

    * - TOUT
      - r